Us + Them Tour

-The Us + Them Tour was a concert tour by rock musician Roger Waters.
+The Us + Them Tour was a concert tour by the rock musician Roger Waters.
 The tour visited the United States, Canada, New Zealand, Australia and countries in Europe and Latin America, showcasing songs from Waters' career with Pink Floyd and his 2017 album Is This the Life We Really Want?
 It opened on 26 May 2017 in Kansas City, United States and ended on 9 December 2018 in Monterrey, Mexico.

 Background

 In mid-October 2016, Waters announced that he would return to North America in 2017 with a pioneering new tour named "Us + Them", stating: "We are going to take a new show on the road, the content is very secret.
 It'll be a mixture of stuff from my long career, stuff from my years with Pink Floyd, some new things.
 Probably 75% of it will be old material and 25% will be new, but it will be all connected by a general theme.
 It will be a cool show, I promise you.
 It'll be spectacular like all my shows have been."
 The tour is named after the track "Us and Them", from Pink Floyd's 1973 album The Dark Side of the Moon.